 Opening: 25 September

-With generous support from the Ministry of Education, Science and Culture Schleswig-Holstein and the Federal Government Commissioner for Culture and the Media.
+With generous support from the Ministry of Education, Science and Culture Schleswig-Holstein and the programme Neustart Kultur of the Federal Government Commissioner for Culture and the Media.

 26–30 April 2021